drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_drash_approved_services/cors.md

 // Create and run your server
 // You wil be passing in `cors` as a service to the server,
-// as Cors is mainly a server-level service, applied to every request
+// as CORSService is mainly a server-level service, applied to every request
 // accepted, and will run *after* request is handled and a resource
 // is called, but before a response is sent as it uses the
 // `runAfterResource` method.